cryeong/AETTools/README.md

 # AETTools
-AETTools is a tool initially built to visualise the geometry relation behind the popular realistic page flipping graphical effect used by many projects, such as Apple iBook (PageController).
-It works as an external script, which will be injected into webpage and initialise a SVG view above the original content.
+AETTools is a tool initially built to visualise the geometry relation of the page flipping graphical effect (i.e. Apple iBook PageController).
+It works as an external script, which will be injected into the webpage and initialise a SVG view on top of the original content.

-The tool let you compile a simple script written in GLSL like language, and render the result in the SVG, and automatically update some of the reserved parameters with interactive data, such as mouse position.
+The tool compile a simple script written in GLSL like language, and render the result in the SVG view.

 Click [here](https://dl.dropboxusercontent.com/u/56320860/demo-2.html) for demo.